adventuretc/Spicetify-HideImages-Extension/readme.md

 ## Known bugs:

+- The Queue view always hides all cover arts.
 - Right clicking and blocking a song will add the song to the trashbin whereas it's supposed to add the album to the trashbin.
 It will display the message "Song added to trashbin".
 Pressing the trash _icon_ (next to the song's name) works correctly, however.

 ## The goal of the project: